vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 *Objection*.—

-&gt; “When the act is endowed with a certain faculty, it does not lose that &gt; faculty, even though it may be performed with some other end in view;
+> “When the act is endowed with a certain faculty, it does not lose that
+> faculty, even though it may be performed with some other end in view;
-&gt; it must always bring about its natural effects; *e.g*., even though &gt; one may drink poison, with the idea that it is an efficacious &gt; medicine, yet it does not fail to kill him.
-Similarly even though the &gt; act may be done with a view to some visible reward, yet it cannot fail &gt; to bring about the invisible results mentioned in ' the scriptures.
+> it must always bring about its natural effects; *e.g*., even though
+> one may drink poison, with the idea that it is an efficacious
+> medicine, yet it does not fail to kill him.
+Similarly even though the
+> act may be done with a view to some visible reward, yet it cannot fail
+> to bring about the invisible results mentioned in ' the scriptures.
-&gt; Why then should you have this aversion, which makes you assert that an &gt; act should not be undertaken with a view to worldly advancement?”
+> Why then should you have this aversion, which makes you assert that an
+> act should not be undertaken with a view to worldly advancement?”

 It is in view of this objection that the text adds—‘*For those seeking for the knowledge of Dharma, the Revealed Word is the highest